 The NVIDIA GeForce RTX 40 Series may be a powerhouse for next-gen gaming, but what about its crypto mining performance?

 The NVIDIA RTX 30 Series is still a relatively scarce product.
-However, this hasn't stopped attention turning to the next generation of GPUs, and how it could affect the likes of Ethereum mining.
+However, this hasn't stopped attention turning to the next generation of GPUs, alongside the Intel Bitcoin Mining ASIC, and how it could affect the likes of Ethereum mining.

 Here’s what we know about the RTX 40 Series so far.